 OK; jokes aside.
 We are in a service business, and we get a lot of practice dealing with people who can walk strait to the proper line without assistance, but we don’t get a lot of practice dealing with people who need different kinds of assistance.

 Does that blind person get a benefit from using Closed Caption equipment?
 Uhm…probably not.
 Audio Description equipment?
 Yes!
 Probably, yes.
 Should you ask?
-Good idea.
+Excellent idea!!

-There are a couple good reasons to ask.
-One, it helps with the first basic communication point: everyone gets to know that they are being paid attention to.
+There are several good reasons to ask.
+First, it helps with the first basic communication point: everyone gets to know that they are being paid attention to.
 Two, people jump to the wrong conclusion sometimes.
 I may think that you are looking at your ticket to find the auditorium number, but you are looking to see if you have the right date.

 When someone needs to use the Accessibility Equipment, they may think that

 …and, of course, they think that you are an expert, which means, a lot of practice and experience (plus some learning by correcting failures!).

 Ah!
 That’s at the Accessibility Desk.
 Come with me if you’d like.
 Sure, your friends too, or we can meet them at the Lounge in a few minutes.
 Because I am not perfect at this and I don’t want to be embarrassed.

-<Work in Progress – tell us your stories until we get this done…>
+<Work in Progress – tell us your stories so we can improve this section…>

 Tips for Working with People (clients and workmates) with Specific Needs